-I see a retro as a safe space for a team to pause, discuss what’s going well and what could be going better, and take action to improve.
+I see a retro as a safe space for a team to pause work, discuss what’s going well and what could be going better, and take action to improve.

 Why should we retro?
-We retro because processes can evolve with effort and communication.
+We should retro because processes can improve with effort and communication.

 In Extreme Programming Explained, Kent Beck shares one of the core ideas of XP: if something is good, we should do it all the time.
-Communication is good and retros are an easy way to communicate often.
+Communication is good and retros are part of a strategy to communicate often.